-(53) "Excursion" means a departure from an indicator range established for monitoring under OAR 340-212-0200 through 340-212-0280 and 340-218-0050(3)(a), consistent with any averaging period specified for averaging the results of the monitoring.
+(64) "Excursion" means a departure from an indicator range established for monitoring under OAR 340-212-0200 through 340-212-0280 and 340-218-0050(3)(a), consistent with any averaging period specified for averaging the results of the monitoring.

-(54) "Federal Land Manager" means with respect to any lands in the United States, the Secretary of the federal department with authority over such lands.
+(65) "Federal Land Manager" means with respect to any lands in the United States, the Secretary of the federal department with authority over such lands.

+(66) "Federal Major Source" means any source listed in subsections (a) or (d) below:

-(55) "Federal Major Source" means a source with potential to emit any individual regulated pollutant, excluding hazardous air pollutants listed in OAR 340 division 244 greater than or equal to 100 tons per year if in a source category listed below, or 250 tons per year if not in a source category listed.
-In addition, for greenhouse gases, a federal major source must also have the potential to emit CO2e greater than or equal to 100,000 tons per year. (b) Calculations for determining a source’s potential to emit for purposes of subsections (a) and (d) must include the following:
+(a) A source with potential to emit:

+(A) 100 tons per year or more of any individual regulated pollutant, excluding greenhouse gases and hazardous air pollutants listed in OAR 340 division 244 if in a source category listed in subsection (c), or

+(B) 250 tons per year or more of any individual regulated pollutant, excluding greenhouse gases and hazardous air pollutants listed in OAR 340 division 244, if not in a source category listed in subsection (c).

+(b) Calculations for determining a source’s potential to emit for purposes of subsections (a) and (d) must include the following:

 (A) Fugitive emissions and insignificant activity emissions; and